Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Introduction

 \subsection{Prelude}

-In contrast to the development of intelligent wireless networks, where {ML} tools were layered on only after the technology had matured, by contrast, {IoBNT} is being engineered based on an already well-established {ML} foundation.
-Lessons learned from the communication performance in wireless links also apply to the {IoBNT}'s \ac{PHY}, e.g., modular designs combining modulators, encoders, or channel estimation blocks are generally suboptimal, and a similar situation arises in {MC} links; see \cite[Chap.
-1]{eldar2022machine}.
-The joint design of encoders and decoders has been shown to outperform focused, isolated blocks in {MC} links, as illustrated in~\cite{khanzadeh2023towards}.

 Today, the research community contributes to the joint field of {ML} and {IoBNT} networks in various directions.
-As indicated in \Cref{fig_trends}, a growing number of works focus on the \ac{PHY} layer of {IoBNT}; other contributions research solutions in the \ac{MAC} and higher layers, as well as dataset generation for training, the explainability of {NN} operation, and bio-compatible means for {NN} deployment.
+As indicated in \Cref{fig_trends}, a growing number of works focus on developing the \ac{PHY} of {IoBNT}, while other contributions focus on the \ac{MAC} and upper layers.
+Alongside these, other relevant directions arise: The transparency of these models for sensitive applications, such as the healthcare sector; the representativeness of the datasets used to train these models; and the feasibility of {NN} deployment at the nanoscale level.
 These ongoing research activities lay the groundwork for numerous new developments, as we unveil in this survey.

+This research landscape also distinguishes \ac{IoBNT} from intelligent wireless networks.
+In wireless systems, \ac{ML} was introduced after decades of mature communication design; in \ac{IoBNT}, by contrast, communication architectures are being developed in an era where \ac{ML} is already a foundational tool.
+Nevertheless, several lessons transfer: purely modular designs may be suboptimal, and joint optimization of communication blocks can improve performance.
+Unlike wireless systems, \ac{MC} links are shaped by diffusion, flow, reactions, and biological variability, requiring models and learning strategies tailored to molecular environments.
+Together, these advances and challenges frame the central question of this survey: how \acp{NN} can support reliable, explainable, and deployable communication in \ac{MC}-based \ac{IoBNT} networks.